etm/cpee-logging-xes-yaml/README.md

 end.loop!
 ```

-to the server (or alternatively to a log.conf with :notification_init
+to the server (or alternatively to a cpee.conf with :notification_init
 beeing a top-level yaml key).
 Then add a subscription file to
 notifications/logging/subscription.xml